opendocsg/slw-judgments-backfill/2010_SGHC_257/report.md

 On costs, I order that the estate pays the Respondent’s costs of OS 48/2010 and Summons No 1566 of 2010 to be taxed, if not agreed.

-23     It remains to be said that these proceedings highlight some professional shortcomings, and it is appropriate that I draw attention to the timely reminder by Chan Sek Keong CJ in _Chee Mu Lin Muriel v Chee Ka Lin Caroline_ [2010] SGCA 27 (“ _Chee Muriel”)_ at [60]:
+23     It remains to be said that these proceedings highlight some professional shortcomings, and it is appropriate that I draw attention to the timely reminder by Chan Sek Keong CJ in _Chee Mu Lin Muriel v Chee Ka Lin Caroline_ <span class="citation">[2010] SGCA 27</span> (“ _Chee Muriel”)_ at [60]:

  ... solicitors who undertake the task of preparing wills and/or witnessing the execution of wills must take the necessary precautions or steps in order to fulfil their duties to their clients.
 The precautions are not complicated nor are they time consuming.
 In any case, as solicitors, they must do what is required, however complicated or difficult the task may be.
 The central task is to ensure that the terms of the will reflect the wishes of the testator.